Digital Forensic News & Events

 In this how-to video, we will cover backing up and scanning encrypted iOS devices.
 This skill is important to know because encrypted iOS backups return more data than unencrypted backups.

-Once the back up has been completed you will be prompted to enter the password again to return backup to its original state if the iPhone was unencrypted to begin with otherwise you will be prompted with Backup Process Completed.
+Once the backup has been completed, you will be prompted to enter the password again to return the backup to its original state.
+If the iPhone was unencrypted to begin with, this step is necessary to ensure that the backup is not left in an encrypted state.
+However, if the iPhone was already encrypted, you will simply be prompted with a "Backup Process Completed" message.

 Introducing Mobile Device Investigator